-The following original script sample and modified script sample show a script that logs into a newsgroup forum, performs actions, such as reading threads and replying to them, and then logs out.
+The original script sample and modified script sample show a script that logs into a newsgroup forum, performs actions, such as reading threads and replying to them, and then logs out.
 The scripts identify the Logon and Logout requests and show the old and new locations of the transaction statements.
+The original script shows all objects selected in Visual Navigator for clearing at the end of the transaction.
+In the modified script, the Cookies are unchecked in Visual Navigator and are not cleared at the end of the transaction.